microbuilder/LPC84x_SAKEE/README.md

 # LPC SAKEE

-LPC84x SAKEE (Swiss Army Knife for Engineers), is a portable debug tool based on the LPC845 ARM Cortex M0+ MCU from NXP Semiconductors.
+LPC84x SAKEE (Swiss Army Knife for Electric Engineers), is a portable debug tool based on the LPC845 ARM Cortex M0+ MCU from NXP Semiconductors.

 ## Features

 While users are free to extend SAKEE with new modules, the following functionality is currently provided as part of this codebase:

-- 12-bit ADC-based oscilloscope with 1K sample buffer and HW triggering
+- 12-bit oscilloscope with 1K sample buffer and HW triggering
 - 10-bit waveform generator with user configurable output
 - I2C bus scanner
 - Voltmeter